 Nine new acres of public space will be transformed through three phases.

-Phase one of the project will reclaim shuttered open space, with a focus on restoring the Banks skate area and rebuilding adjacent basketball courts that are currently being used to store construction materials.
+Phase one of the project was to reclaim shuttered open space, with a focus on restoring the Banks skate area and rebuilding adjacent basketball courts that were being used to store construction materials.

 Digital art will also be incorporated, while the pedestrian connectivity to Chinatown will be restored.